 2.2 Preparation of Aqueous Fruit Extract of Tamarindus indica

-The fruits of Tamarindus indica, sourced from the local market in Rajshahi city, Bangladesh, were subjected to a drying process under direct sunlight.
+The fruits of Tamarindus indica, sourced from the local market in Rajshahi city, Bangladesh, were dried under direct sunlight.
 Once completely dried, the fruits were ground into a coarse powder using an electric grinder.
-To prepare the aqueous extract, the coarse powder was soaked in distilled water for a duration of 24 hours.
+To prepare the aqueous extract, the coarse powder was soaked in distilled water for 24 hours.
 Following this, the mixture was filtered through a fine sieve to obtain the crude extract, which was then allowed to air-dry for three days as per established procedures [14, 15].

 2.3 Experimental Animals